editapesa/Portfolio-3.0/readme.md

 ## Description
 An updated portfolio is necessary in a developer's job search.
 This portfolio has been updated to include the latest group project, along with 2 other assignments, an updated resume, and links to the GitHub and LinkedIn profiles.
+Instead of showing the profile, projects, and contact information all on one page, like the previous portfolios, I created separate pages for the projects and contact info to create a more user-friendly and aesthetic view.

 ## Technologies
 This portfolio was created with HTML, CSS, and Bootstrap.